afriddev/CerebraRagLink/README.md

 - High-performance vector storage & search using PostgreSQL + pgvector
 - Graph-based linking between entities, queries, and knowledge nodes
 - Automatic query-to-database mapping with contextual updates
-- Support for claims processing and master data integration
 ---

 ## 📝 Important Notes
-- This repository is currently **private** and will be open-sourced after the first stable release.
+- This repository is currently in **Development** and will be open-sourced after the first stable release.
 - API designs and database schemas may change during development.
 - Planned integrations include Cerebras API for LLMs and advanced graph-based retrieval.
 - The goal is to provide both **API-first** and **graph-visualization** interfaces for enterprise knowledge systems.